debadridtt/IIIT-Delhi-PostGradDiploma-CS-AI/README.md

 # IIIT Delhi PGDM CS & AI Projects

+## Post Graduate Diploma in Computer Science & AI

- The repo contains all the project and assignments done against each module in the degree
+The repo contains all the projects/assignments completed in each module of the degree along with the detailed marksheet of each module